OceanBase logo

 Note

-1. Change the data directory of OAT to /data/oat_data, and then press Enter.
+1. Change the OAT data directory path to /data/oat_data and press Enter.

 Input the OAT data dir: /data/oat_data

-2. Use the default HTTP listening port of OAT and press Enter.
+2. Use the default value for the OAT HTTP listening port and press Enter directly.

 Input the OAT HTTP listen port: 7000

-3. Use the default database port of OAT and press Enter.
+3. Use the default value for the OAT database port and press Enter directly.

 Input the OAT database port: 3306

-4. Change the password of the OAT administrator account admin (the initial login password) and press Enter.
+4. After modifying the OAT administrator admin user password (initial login password), press Enter.

 Input the OAT admin user password(login password): ******

-1. Use the returned URL to access OAT and verify the availability of OAT.
+5. Access OAT using the returned URL to verify the availability of the OAT service.

 Start prepare docker